Mani-kumar-korra/all_my_files/README.md

-This is a jquery assessment task assigned by Helen
+This is a jquery assessment task assigned by